eric-erki/HomeGenie/source/content/clients.md

 - Module preferences: each client device can have its own settings and preference for configured modules.
 - "Mini" view: some widgets, as the ones for lights and appliances, can be minified and hide extra options so that they just appear as a quick toggle button.
 - Configurable groups: allows choosing modules and groups that will be available to the client device.
 If HomeGenie server has password protection enabled, only the administrator can change the configuration in order to limit the access from the client.
+- Embedded automation program engine and API that allow adding custom automation logic using JavaScript

 #### Screenshots - Phone